greg-raven/grus/_posts/2010-11-29-feinstein-oppose-dream-act-amnesty.md

 [Mr. Greg Raven](https://www.gregraven.org/)

 P.S.
-If you don’t start thinking and acting pro-America, soon there will be no America left.
-You might want to start thinking about where you’re going to take your ill-gotten millions after you destroy this country.
+If you don't start thinking and acting pro-America, soon there will be no America left.
+You might want to start thinking about where you're going to take your ill-gotten millions after you destroy this country.